An image to illustrate the MSc in Cyber Security

 Course code: F87

 Cyber security is a growing concern – there’s a significant skills gap and global demand for cybersecurity professionals.
-Our MSc, provisionally accredited by the National Cyber Security Centre, develops the skills you need to pursue a career in the industry.
+Our MSc, provisionally certified by the National Cyber Security Centre (NCSC), a part of GCHQ, develops the skills you need to pursue a career in the industry.
 The course covers various topics, including information security, digital forensics and other fundamental concepts.
 It also incorporates transferable skills applicable to professional development and finishes with a substantial independent project.

 • Brings together theory and practice and draws on your own background and experience.